-The silkworm is actually the larvae, or caterpillar stage, of the silkworm moth's life cycle.
-If allowed to develop from pupa, and not destroyed at this stage in the cycle so that silk can be created, the caterpillar will develop into a creamy white moth patterned in brown---scientifically named Bombyz mori.
-The silkworm can no longer be found in the wild, and, as a domesticated insect, the adult moth has lost many of the abilities it once had, including the ability to find food and defend itself against predators.
+The silkworm is actually the larvae, or caterpillar stage, in the life cycle of the silkworm moth.
+If allowed to develop from pupa, and not destroyed at this stage in the cycle so that silk can be created, the caterpillar will develop into a creamy white moth patterned in brown---scientifically named Bombyx mori.
+The domestic silkworm can no longer be found in the wild, but the wild silkworm and other silk-spinning relatives remain untamed.
+As a domesticated insect, the adult moth has lost many of the abilities it once had, including the ability to find food and defend itself against predators.
 In addition, the silkworm moth can barely fly.

 Copulation between silkworm moths lasts for several hours.
 After mating, the female silkworm moth lays her tiny eggs on mulberry leaves.
 Silkworm moths do not eat or drink in the final stage of their life cycle, they mate; the female lays her eggs and the adult moths die.
 In areas where the seasons change, silkworm moths reproduce only once each year.
 In areas where the climate is always warm, the moth's life cycle is ongoing.

 In areas where the seasons change, the female silkworm moth lays her eggs at the end of summer, and the eggs do not hatch until spring.
 If the area in which the eggs are laid is continually warm, the eggs will hatch about 10 days after the moth laid them.
 From within the egg, a tiny silkworm, about an 1/8 inch in length, emerges.
 The caterpillar is covered in black hair and goes to munching on the mulberry leaves as soon as it leaves the egg.